oscar-franzen/oclust/README.md

    General settings:
    -x NW or MSA               Can be NW for Needleman-Wunsch or MSA for Infernal.
+[MSA] -a complete, average or    The desired clustering algorithm. [complete]
+      single
-[MSA] -f [string]                Input fasta file.
+   -f [string]                Input fasta file.
    -o [string]                Name of output directory (must not exist) and use full path.
    -R HMM, BLAST, or none     Method to use for reverse complementing sequences.
 [HMM]